 The aim of this report is to guide people through various legal issues and help them in their claims.
 However, it should not be seen as a substitute for professional advice from an attorney or any other licensed expert.
-A consultation with an experienced lawyer before handling your own matters will always prove helpful when dealing with the laws surrounding lemon law cases.
+A consultation with an experienced lemon law lawyer San Diego before handling your own matters will always prove helpful when dealing with the laws surrounding lemon law cases.
 Nevertheless, there are some general things that you may want to know which could assist both yourself and your lawyers during negotiations.

 Not Getting Written Service Reports

 The service report is one of the most important pieces of evidence in a lemon law case.

 It helps to document any issues and can be used for arbitration or legal purposes if needed.
 A technician will often put “unable to duplicate customer concern” on it, but at least this documents an issue that needs attention from the manufacturer.

 It is always a risk to leave the service department without written documentation of your visit and complaint, even if you cannot find anything wrong.
 You never know what might happen in that hour or so window where they were working on it.

 When obtaining service for your car, it is important that the technician or manager notes down what you tell them.
 This should be documented in their report and can provide much more weight than simply telling a judge or jury about any issues with your vehicle.
 The dealership technician cannot deny something they are writing on paper if not only told to you verbally – which would never happen!

 Additionally, jurors like seeing documents instead of hearing testimonies where things could get mixed up along the way between people who don’t know each other very well.